Brassiness Can Ruin Your Hair Color—Here's How to Get Rid of It for Good

 Rago says that when new clients visit her salon, many are stressed about their color but can't pinpoint what's bothering them.
 More often than not, it's the brassy undertone that doesn't feel right to them, and they are hoping to find a fix.

-If you're frustrated with your hair color and you’re on a quest to correct the brassy look, there are a few ways to get started.
-Though it’s essential to seek advice from a trusted local colorist who can access your locks in person, these tips will help you better understand what you need to correct the brassiness.
+Though it's essential to seek advice from a trusted local colorist who can access your locks in person, these tips will help you better understand what you need to correct the brassiness.